mschmidty/bio_notes/r/_posts/2020-08-26-first_r_package.md

 To add any package to your library make sure everything in your package is saved and press `cmd`+`shift`+`B` (`ctrl`+`shift`+`B` on windows).
 Rstudio will compile your package and add it to your library.
 Now whenever you want to use your new theme you just have to call `library(packageName)` and then `theme_set(theme_schmidt())` will be ready to use.

 ## Hosting your package on GitHub
 If you want you can put your package on github.
 All you need to do is push your entire package structure to github.
-Then when you want to access it, like fore example if you update your version of R, you can download it using the [devtools](https://www.rdocumentation.org/packages/devtools/versions/1.13.6) package.
+Then when you want to access it, like for example if you update your version of R, you can download it using the [devtools](https://www.rdocumentation.org/packages/devtools/versions/1.13.6) package.

 ```r
 devtools::install_github("username/repository_name")